 When the information is no longer needed for any purpose for which the information may be used or disclosed, it will be destroyed or permanently de-identified.

-If you are dissatisfied with how we have dealt with your personal information, or have a complaint about our compliance with the Privacy Act, you may contact us using the details in clause 10.
+If you are dissatisfied with how we have dealt with your personal information, or have a complaint about our compliance with the Privacy Act, you may contact us using the details in clause 11.
 We will acknowledge your complaint within seven days and provide you with a decision on your complaint within 30 days.
-If you feel your complaint is still not resolved adequately after discussion with us, you may then take the complaint to the Credit & Investments Ombudsman (CIO) if it relates to our role as a financial services provider, or contact the Office of the Australian Information Commissioner on http://www.oaic.gov.au/privacy/privacy-complaints.
+If you feel your complaint is still not resolved adequately after discussion with us, you may then contact the Office of the Australian Information Commissioner on http://www.oaic.gov.au/privacy/privacy-complaints.

 11. Further information